RajaaBoulassouak/checks-for-understanding/module-2/backend/week_two.md

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
   It allows finding database records without to have to use raw SQL for that.

+  **ActiveRecord is an ORM (Object-Relational-Mapping).
+It communicates with our database and turns queries into SQL               statements.
+It also allows us to interact with objects in our database as if they are regular Ruby objects.

 2. Assume you have the following model:

 ```ruby